pereznetworks/My-Random-Quotes-Web-App/README.md

   - Some of the best things in life, those that are simple, beautiful yet powerful?
 This is also true of technology.

-  - I am proud to say, that is one those web apps that provide users with a beautiful, simple user experience.
+  - I am proud to say, that is one those web apps that provides users with a beautiful, simple user experience.

 ## Future Release Plans